-- Extra test time and distraction reduced testing environment - Use of digital audio recorder - Note-taking assistance - Alternative format textbooks - Use of a calculator on tests when and if appropriate - Audio exams - Use of a scribe for tests and other course work, or use of software for this purpose - Enlarged print for tests, hand-outs, etc. - Copies of lectures, outlines, power points, or notes provided by professor - Use of adaptive equipment in class & for texts/quizzes: Screen reader, magnification software, textbooks on CD - Sign language interpreting or CART (Real Time Captioning) - Screen reading software
+- Extra test time and distraction reduced testing environment - Access to the Panopto video recordings - Permission to make audio recordings of lectures - Note-taking assistance - Alternative format textbooks - Use of a calculator on tests when and if appropriate - Use of a scribe for tests and other course work, or use of software for this purpose - Enlarged print for tests, hand-outs, etc. - Copies of lectures, outlines, power points, notes provided by professor - Use of adaptive equipment in class & for texts/quizzes: Screen reader, magnification software, etc. - Sign language interpreting or CART (Real Time Captioning)